October 30

 The Frauenkirche had stood as a ruin for 50 years, left deliberately as a war memorial.
 Reunification changed that.
 The rebuilding used 3,800 original stones—the blackened ones visible in the new facade.
 The altar cross was made by a British blacksmith whose father bombed Dresden.
 600,000 people visited in the first week.
 The destruction was remembered by rebuilding.

-A bus erupts into flames in India's Mahabubnagar district, killing forty-five passengers and injuring seven more.
+A bus caught fire in India's Mahabubnagar district on October 30, 2013, killing forty-five passengers and injuring seven.

-A Beechcraft Super King Air plummets into the tarmac at Wichita Dwight D.
+A Beechcraft Super King Air crashed during takeoff at Wichita Dwight D. Eisenhower National Airport on October 30, 20…

 Sweden became the first European Union member state to officially recognize Palestine as an independent and sovereign…

-Sweden became the first European Union member state to officially recognize Palestine as an independent and sovereign nation on October 30, 2014.
-This bold diplomatic move pressured other EU members to reconsider their own stances and signaled a shift toward greater international support for Palestinian statehood within Europe.
+Sweden became the first European Union member state to officially recognize Palestine as an independent and sovereign state on October 30, 2014.
+Foreign Minister Margot Wallström announced the decision, which drew immediate criticism from Israel and praise from the Arab world.
+The recognition increased diplomatic pressure on other EU nations to reconsider their positions on Palestinian statehood.

 A pyrotechnic display ignited soundproofing foam at the Colectiv nightclub in Bucharest, trapping hundreds in a singl…